ribtoks/listing/README.md

 (optional - you can do that in the end) Configure `SUBSCRIBE_REDIRECT_URL`, `UNSUBSCRIBE_REDIRECT_URL`, `CONFIRM_REDIRECT_URL` in the appropriate lambda function to point to the pages on your website.

 ### Configure SNS topic for bounces and complaints

+In order to exit "sandbox" mode in AWS SES you need to have a procedure for handling bounces and complaints. *Listing* provides this functionality, but you have to do 1 manual action.

 Go to [AWS Console UI and set Bounce and Complaint](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/configure-sns-notifications.html) SNS topic's ARN for your SES domain to the `listing-ses-notifications` topic.
 You can find it in `SES -> Domains -> (select your domain) -> Notifications`.
 Arn will be an output of `serverless deploy` command for `serverless-db.yml` config.
 Example of such ARN: `arn:aws:sns:us-east-1:1234567890:dev-listing-ses-notifications`.